parfentjev/simple-blog/README.md

 - Diesel
 - Tera

 Initially, it was written with Spring Boot and Next.js.
-That implementation is located in the `legacy/` directory.
+That implementation is located [here](https://codeberg.org/parfentjev/simple-blog/src/tag/0.1.0/legacy).